 Chamada para resumos

-The call for abstracts opens on 23rd May 2022 and closes on 30th September 2022.
+The call for abstracts opened on 23rd May 2022 and closed on 30th September 2022.
+The deadline was extended until 9th October 2022.
 Applicants need to fill in an online form, which is available from a link at the bottom of this page.
 The form requires you to state:

 Please note that ALTE reserves the right to modify this timeline.
 If your abstract is accepted for presentation, all named presenters must register and pay to attend the conference in person by 31 January 2023.

-Following the conference, accepted papers will be invited to submit an article for the conference proceedings, to be published online in autumn 2023.
+Following the conference, authors of accepted and delivered presentations will be invited to submit an article for the conference proceedings, to be published online in autumn 2023.
 Further details will be available at a later date.

 Paper Presentation (in-person presentation)